punctuated/Dot/README.md

-# WARNING: Please use the latest GitHub release of fusion-engine.
-It is highly likely that it won't work otherwise.
+# WARNING: This branch will no longer be recieving updates.
+This version uses the partially outdated v3 of Fusion Engine.
+If you want to play the most recent update, please install the latest version of Fusion Engine.
 # Dot
 A game created with Fusion Engine.
 <details>